Sai Kung Town: History

-Faure also stated that market(s) on Sai Kung Peninsula was/were founded before the signing of the Convention for the Extension of Hong Kong Territory in 1898, which ceded the whole Peninsula to the Hong Kong colony as the New Territories and New Kowloon.
-In the early 1900s, the Sai Kung market had expanded to 50 shops, plus 4 boat-building sheds.
-At the same time, a smaller market of 18 shops existed in Hang Hau.
-(Hang Hau became part of the built-up area of Tseung Kwan O New Town, and not part of Sai Kung Town.)
+Additionally, Prof. Faure stated that the market(s) on Sai Kung Peninsula was (were) founded before the signing of the Convention for the Extension of Hong Kong Territory (1898), which ceded the entire peninsula to the Hong Kong colony as the New Territories and New Kowloon.
+In the early 1900s, the Sai Kung market had expanded to 50 shops, plus four boat-builders' maintenance sheds.
+Furthermore, a smaller market of around 18 shops operated in Hang Hau, which became part of the developed area of Tseung Kwan O New Town (not part of Sai Kung Town).

-There were no proper educational centres in Sai Kung Peninsula at that time, as traditional study halls were located in the smaller villages.
-However, the Catholic Church of Hong Kong had established a primary school there at the end of the 19th century, which taught a Western curriculum in the market town.
+There were no proper educational institutions or other schools on Sai Kung Peninsula at that time, as traditional learning establishments were located in the smaller settlements.
+However, the Catholic Church of Hong Kong had established a primary school there, at the end of the 19th century, which taught a Western curriculum in the market town.
 The colonial British government also established a police station and a dispensary near the market.

-During World War I, ships were required to be inspected by the Royal Navy when entering or leaving Victoria Harbour.
-The Port Shelter and Sai Kung market town were located outside the harbour and thus benefited from the policy by becoming places for resupply.
-A temple inside the Sai Kung market town also became the local civic centre for the settlement of disputes.
-The shop owners, who were not from the surrounding villages, even acted as representatives for Sai Kung in Heung Yee Kuk in the 1920s.
+During WWI, ships were required to undergo inspection by the Royal Navy upon entering or prior to leaving Victoria Harbour.
+The Port Shelter and Sai Kung market town were located outside of the harbour and thus benefited from the policy by becoming places for resupply.
+A temple, inside Sai Kung market town, also became a local civic centre, such as for the settlement of disputes.
+The local business owners, who were not from the surrounding villages, even acted as representatives for Sai Kung in Heung Yee Kuk in the 1920s.
 Heung Yee Kuk represented the interests of the rural villages of the New Territories and was recognized by the colonial government as a consulting institution.
-However, in the 1930s, the local merchants formed their own chamber of commence and gradually took over political influence in the market town.
+However, in the 1930s, the local merchants formed their own chamber of commence and gradually took-over political influence in the market town.
 Nowadays, however, the Heung Yee Kuk seat for the Sai Kung Central constituency is elected by the local residents of the town through universal suffrage.
 The rural villages surrounding the town still elect their own representatives to Heung Yee Kuk.